Richard-Burd/urban-cruise-ship/README.md

   </Article>
 ```

+In the example above, the markdown text is saved as the `{children}` object and injected into the `<Article />` component where it is styled.
+The `<Article />` component passes `focusAreaUrl`, `hierarchy`, and `site` data through the component tree so the application renders the correct focus area navbar and article navbar.
 The article's specialized site (OCEANS) and focus area (Industry) are specified here:

 ```jsx
 export const site = "oceans";
 export const focusAreaUrl = "ocean_industry";
 ```

-The article is made aware of the hierarchy so it can display the correct focus area navbar and article navbar between the actual article and the top two navbars of the whole UCS Website with this line of code:
+The lines above make the article aware of its place within the UCS Website hierarchy.
+This single line below lets the article know how the hierarchy is constructed:

 ```jsx
 import hierarchy from "../hierarchy.json";
 ```

 ### Adding Images
-Images are wrapped in the `./components/ArticleImage.js` file.
+Images are wrapped in the <ArticleImage /> component.
 Here is how we would import an image into the middle of our Lobster article:

 ```jsx
 import Article from '/components/Article.js'